yuan0107/XD.js-source/README.md

 "XD.js" was a name one of my friends named it when the script was still in improvement process.

-For music kit ids, refer to the music kit id.docx provided in the repo
+For music kit ids, refer to the music kit id.docx provided in the repo For changelogs and information on what were added / changed  from the script refer to the changelog.txt file in the repo